mauritsd/react-native-dynamic-bundle/README.md

 or A/B testing logic.

 ## To do's
-* Have API calls to query the bundle registry from the JS side.
 * Explanations of how to set it up on the native side.
 In the meanwhile have a look at AppDelegate.m for iOS and MainActivity.java / MainApplication.java for Android.